On the Law Center campus, Eleanor Holmes Norton Green is decorated with balloons during 2019’s Reunion picnic.

 Georgetown Law marked the anniversary of its first law classes, held in 1870.

-- Dean William M. Treanor offered remarks and premiered an Anniversary video, Educating Lawyers for Justice – 150 Years of Georgetown Law.
+- Dean William M. Treanor offered remarks and premiered an Anniversary video, Educating Lawyers for Justice – 150 Years of Georgetown Law(This link opens in a new tab).

-- Members of the Georgetown Law community began sharing videos, photos, and anecdotes on a newly launched Community Memories page.
+- Members of the Georgetown Law community began sharing videos, photos, and anecdotes on a newly launched Community Memories page(This link opens in a new tab).

 Tuesday, October 6